KA-Huis/repair-tool/README.md

 ## Overview

-The application is built wusing Kotlin.
+The application is built using Kotlin.

 ## Setup